dhekanesm/Loan_Prediction/README.md

 We will go simply by
 1. Introduction to problem Statement
 2. Understanding the data through Exploratory Data Analysis
-3. Model Building using Logistic Regression
+3. Model Building using Logistic Regression,Decison Tree, Random Forest, XGBoost and Neural Network
 4. Various Feature Engg Techniques